Arturr-H/Responder/README.md

     ]);

     /*- Initiaize server -*/
-    start(ServerConfig {
+    Server::new()
-        addr: "127.0.0.1", // This will be localhost, use 0.0.0.0 if using docker
+        .address("127.0.0.1")            // This will be localhost, use 0.0.0.0 if using docker .port(8080)
-        port: 8080u16,     // Self explanatory
-        serve: Some("./static"),              // Serve static files from a folder
-        not_found: Some("./static/404.html"), // Where to direct users going to a path which doesn't exist
-        num_threads: 8u16,                    // How many threads to handle all requests routes,
+        .serve("./static")              // Serve static files from a folder .not_found("./static/404.html") // Where to direct users going to a path which doesn't exist .threads(8)                     // How many threads to handle all requests .routes(routes)
-    }).unwrap();
+        .start()
+        .unwrap();

     // Go to 'localhost:8080/path/enpoint' to see results }